TI-Tokyo/riak_cs_service_bundle/README.md

 ## Cluster topologies

-The number of nodes in riak cluster is defined by env var `N_RIAK_NODES` (3 by default); likewise, `N_RCS_NODES` (2 by default) defines the number of RIak CS nodes (with each _n_'th connected to _n_'th Riak node, wrapping if the number of the latter is greater).

-Alternative topologies can be specified (see examples in "riak-topo.json" and "rcs-topo.json".
+Cluster topologies can be specified in "riak-topo.json" and "rcs-topo.json" (see examples in "riak-topo.json.example" and "rcs-topo.json.example".

 ## Persisting state